 When the cacao pod is ripe, they are cut from the tree with a swift swipe of a machete and cut open to reveal the fleshy, somewhat slimy fruit inside, covering and holding together rows of seeds.

 The white flesh, called baba, is fruity and fresh in flavor, with a slight and pleasing acidity, delicious and delicately aromatic.
 I would drink this juiced, it’s refreshing as is!
 It’s also an important component in the next step of cacao processing, fermentation.

 The chocolate seeds, freshly scraped from the pods and still encased in the fruity baba, are transported to fermentation bins.
 Piled inside and covered, things start heating up.
 The fermentation process starts to naturally heat the beans and transform them through chemical reactions thanks to naturally occurring enzymes in the fruit.

 The smell is palpable, pleasing in a queasy way, vinegar-y and musty.
 The seeds are fermented for at least four days, here using an ingenious terraced method of moving seeds that have gone through the first part of the process to the next bin below, so new seeds can be put into the topmost bin to start the process.

 Once the beans have fermented, they are dried in the sun, usually on a concrete patio.
 Here, they begin the drying process on a raised palette made from split bamboo so they dry more efficiently, shuffling through the beans row-by-row to turn them and further ensure they are dried evenly.

 The beans drying on the patio are raked regularly to turn them and ensure even drying.

-These beans, after being hand sorted for defects and twigs and any other materials that might have gotten mixed in, are ready to make the trip to the processing factory, where they will be graded, roasted, winnowed and ground to become the delicious chocolate we know and love!
+These beans, after being hand sorted for defects and twigs and any other materials that might have gotten mixed in, are ready to make the trip to the processing factory where they will be graded, roasted, winnowed and ground to become the delicious chocolate we know and love!